ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 opportunities for practice with this process, and much more detailed instructions with the exam release.

-The first time will be in **week 6**, with Thu/Fri/Sat as the days to complete it (right after PA5, May 6-8).
-The second time will be in **week 9** with Thu/Fri/Sat as the days to complete it (May 27-29).
-The last time will be for a few days around our final exam dates (June 9-11).
+The first time will be in **week 6**, with Fri/Sat as the days to complete it (right around PA5, July 16-17).
+The second time will be in **week 9** with Thu/Fri/Sat as the days to complete it (July 23-24).
+The last time will be for a few days around our final exam dates (July 30-31).

 We **do not** expect that the programming work and recording will take three days of constant work.
 The tasks will be significantly shorter than the PAs, so